Position: Grant Writer

 Additional Eligibility Qualifications

-• Excellent research and grant writing skill on both a local and national level.
+• Proven research and funder cultivation at the local and national level.

 • Very strong relationship building skills that engender trust.